 - 1. Submit a completed on-line application with a nonrefundable \$35.00 application fee - 2.
 For the degree completion programs, admission requires - a.
-An awarded associate's degree (official transcript must be received no later than the first semester of enrollment) from a regionally accredited institution, or a minimum of 60 semester (90 quarter credits) transfer credits that satisfy a credit distribution requirement - b.
+An awarded associate's degree (official transcript must be received no later than the first semester of enrollment) from a regionally accredited institution or a minimum of 60 semester (90 quarter) transfer credits that satisfy a credit distribution requirement - b.
 A cumulative GPA of 2.5 or higher on a 4.0 scale in transfer courses - c.
-An interview with the Faculty Chair for students enrolling in the Executive Management Program - d.
 Submit a professional résumé indicating a minimum of two years management or professional experience